 4. Polluted water should not be used to recharge ground water.

 5. Rain water should not be harvested whcre post monsoon ground water levels are less than 5 m.

 USES OF RAIN WATER HARVESTING

 1. Tamil Nadu.
 Tamil Nadu was the first state to make rain water harvesting compulsory for every building to avoid ground water depletion.
 The scheme has been implemented in all rural areas of Tamil Nadu.
 Posters all over Tamil Nadu including rural areas create awareness about harvesting rain water.
 Since its implementation, Chennai had a 50% rise in water level in five years and the water quality significantly improved.

 3. Rajasthan.
 Rain water harvesting has traditionally been practiced by the people of the Thar Desert.
-Many ancient water harvesting system in Rajasthan have now been revived.
-Water harvesting systems are widely used in other areas of Rajasthan, as well, for example the chauka system from the Jaipur district.
+Many ancient water harvesting systems in Rajasthan have now been revived.
+Water harvesting systems are widely used in other areas of Rajasthan, as well, for example, the chauka system from the Jaipur district.

 4. Maharashtra.
 At present, in Pune, rain water harvesting is compulsory for any new housing society to be registered.

 5, In Mumbai.
 Maharashtra, rain water, harvesting is being considered as a good solution to solve the water crisis.
 The Mumbai city council is planning to make rainwater harvesting mandatory for large societies.

 ADVANTAGES OF RAIN WATER HARVESTING